Resource Recovery Gippsland has been working with the region's six councils on a collaborative procurement project known as Gippswide Kerbside.

 1. Organics Processing (FOGO) CLOSED

-Information about Tenders 4 will be posted on this website as the project progresses.
+Information about Tender 4 will be posted on this website as the project progresses.

 PLEASE NOTE: Canvassing of councillors or staff will disqualify Tenderers.